NEW πŸ“—Story: Garbage Bag ❌

 1. work is the same

-3. people in Vekllei think of work in this sense
+3. people in Vekllei think of work as we do

 Example

-A good analogy for the broad Vekllei attitude towards work might be schooling.
-School can be boring, tedious or painful, but it can also be rewarding, engaging and social.
+While education can be boring, tedious or stressful, it can also be rewarding, engaging and social.
 We don’t get paid to go to school, because we have different motivations in attending.

 What does a social economy look like? #